bufbuild/docs.buf.build/docs/breaking/rules.md

   - `FILE`: Generated source code breaking changes on a per-file basis, that is changes that would break the generated stubs where definitions cannot be moved across files.
-This makes sure that for languages such as C++ and Python where header files are included, your source code will never break for a given Protobuf change.
+This makes sure that for languages such as C++ and Python where header files are included, your source code nevers break for a given Protobuf change.
 This category also verifies wire and JSON compatibility.
   - `PACKAGE`: Generated source code breaking changes on a per-package basis, that is changes that would break the generated stubs, but only accounting for package-level changes.
 This is useful